 Remote locations cause logistical issues

 Remote pumping stations will often be unmanned, creating issues around logistics and health and safety.
-“Even with an urgent maintenance demand, it can end up going to a central location and then being redistributed out to the engineer, who then has to drive out to the site and deal with the issue,” says Cruise.
+“Even an urgent maintenance demand can end up going to a central location before then being redistributed out to the engineer, who then has to drive out to the site and deal with the issue,” says Wynne.